This section only provides a brief introduction or summary:

 Day 4 : Masai Village, Ngorongoro Crater game drive, Highview Hotel

-Day 5 : Tarangiri Game Reserve, Moshi, Springlands Hotel.
-End of Safari.
+Day 5 : Tarangiri Game Reserve (depending on migration pattern), Moshi, Springlands Hotel.

-July 10: Moshi, Springlands Hotel – 1/2 Day Leadership Development and preparation for the climb.
+July 8: Moshi, Springlands Hotel – preparation for the climb, briefing, meet our guides, and 2hr Leadership Development.
 Optional: shopping, orphanage, sight seeing or rest!

 The Climb – Itinerary in Brief